terryc129/wp-calypso/client/layout/guided-tours/docs/TUTORIAL.md

 ## What Do We Want To Achieve?

-Before we think about what steps we want our tour to have, we should take a step back and think about what goals we want to achieve with our tour.
+Before we think about what steps we want our tour to have, we should take a step back and think about **what goals we want to achieve** with our tour.

 In this case, we might want to make sure new users understand where the site preview is and how it works.

-In addition, it will be useful to have thought about how we want to measure reaching this goal.
+In addition, we should think about how to **measure reaching this goal**.
 Here, we would hope that with our tour active, we would soon see an increase the usage of the site preview by new users.

 ## Decide for Tour Steps

-With that in mind, we can come up with the following steps:
+With that in mind, we can come up with this first draft for a set of steps:

-> Somewhere in this section, whether before or after the list, I'd make it clear that we're intentionally adding a lot of point for the sake of illustration, and that a better UX is generally one that minimizes interaction redundancy.
-What I mean by that is that, with most tours, developers should prefer an initial step that is ready for action: instead of asking for the user's time, directly point to the element(s) of interest; instead of adding a useless Next element, prefer a Continue step ready to react to the user's trigger (which is a confirmation of their interest to take the tour).

 1. Ask the user whether they want to learn how to preview their site.
 2. Point to the site preview and tell the user to click their site's title so that the preview opens.